 The diet has stages, and depending on your situation; it will determine how long you will be in each stage.

 Stage one consisted of broth, soft vegetables, and fermented foods.
-This was by far the hardest phase, and I am forever thankful that I had a very easy going boy that wasn’t picky at all.
-The poor dear ate vegetable soup with my homemade bone broth for breakfast, lunch, and dinner.
+This was by far the hardest phase, and I am forever thankful that I had a very easy-going boy that wasn’t picky at all.
+The poor dear ate the vegetable soup with my homemade bone broth for breakfast, lunch, and dinner.

 He also had homemade sauerkraut at every single meal.

 WE SLOWLY ADDED IN MORE FOODS

 We continued with the soups but added chicken and beef.
 I started giving him eggs, which made life so much easier.
 This was when I started making my butternut squash pancakes!